 Are you providing social opportunities to connect with one another?
 We miss in-person time!

 We miss you as well!
-Please sign up to attend worship in person at 10 am.
+Please sign up to attend worship in person at 10 am once it is available again; we will keep you posted of this in the Messenger.
 We always host a virtual Coffee Hour every Sunday after worship, at 11 am.
 Contact the office to be added to the list and receive the Zoom link.

-Besides worshipping together (and serving as a lay reader/greeter/usher), we offer different activities in-person; sign up for our newsletter to learn more as events are released.
+Besides worshipping together remotely (or serving as a lay reader in our live streamed model), we offer different activities in-person; sign up for our newsletter to learn more as events are released.
 Current groups still meeting in-person regularly include Circle 4, the youth group who do a variety of social activities and mission activities, youth choir/ukulele, and bell choir.
 (Children pre-k through high school continue their Sunday School lessons with virtual programming this year with the theme “Everyone has a story.”)
 We are also making and delivering and serving food for Bread of Life and would love your assistance!
 We continue to gather for Mission Work, such as participating in our recent MAAV (Melrose Alliance Against Violence) walk.
-We will have a fall cleanup late in November as well, which is always a great opportunity to see old friends, make new friends, and get our church ready for the winter.
+We had a fall cleanup late in November as well, which is always a great opportunity to see old friends, make new friends, and get our church ready for the winter.
+We offered caroling, Secret Santa pairings, and creative offerings for our Youth and children.
 Let us know how we can help you get involved or jump right in!

 I am a member and need some help during this time.